On first-order transductions of classes of graphs: Local properties

 The class $\{n(G\join K_1)\mid n\in\mathbb N, G\in\Gg\}$ is obviously a transduction of~$\Gg$.
 Hence, according to \Cref{cl:golocal}, a class $\Cc$ is locally monadically dependent if and only if it is monadically dependent.
 The class $\{n(G\join K_1)\mid n\in\mathbb N, G\in\TP\}$ is a transduction of~$\TP$.
 Hence, according to \Cref{cl:golocal}, a class $\Cc$ is locally monadically straight if and only if it is monadically straight.
 The class $\{n(G\join K_1)\mid n\in\mathbb N, G\in\Hh\}$ is a transduction of~$\Hh$.
 Hence, according to \Cref{cl:golocal}, a class $\Cc$ is locally monadically stable if and only if it is monadically stable. \end{proof}

 \begin{exa} Although the class of unit interval graphs has unbounded clique-width, every proper hereditary subclass of unit interval graphs has bounded clique-width~\cite[Theorem 3]{UIcw}.
 This is in particular the case for the class of unit interval graphs with bounded radius.

-As classes with bounded cliquewidth are monadically dependent, the class of unit interval graphs is locally monadically dependent, hence monadically dependent. \end{exa}
+As having bounded cliquewidth is preserved by transductions and as the class of all graphs has unbounded cliquewidth, classes with bounded cliquewidth are monadically dependent.
+Hence, the class of unit interval graphs, being locally monadically dependent, is monadically dependent. \end{exa}

 We next prove the analogue of \Cref{thm:local} for stability and dependence, after recalling their definitions.

 For a formula $\phi(\bar{x},\bar{y})$ and a bipartite graph $H=(I,J,E)$, we say a graph $G$ {\em encodes~$H$ via~$\phi$} if there are sets $A=\set{\bar{a}_i | i \in I} \subseteq V(G)^{|x|}, B=\set{\bar{b}_j | j \in J} \subseteq V(G)^{|y|}$ such that $G\models\phi(\bar{a}_i,\bar{b}_j)\Leftrightarrow H\models E(i,j)$ for all $i,j\in I\times J$.